WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

-However, the cost of maintenance has not increased this time.
+From the macro expansion shown above, it can be observed that attached
+Swift macros can extend types with members and rewrite properties by
+adding accessors.
+The extended contents not only bring new behaviors to
+the type but also share the "namespace" of the extended point.
+It is also
+worth noting that adding accessors to a stored property also changed its
+semantics from a stored property into a computed property.

 ## Conclusion

-From the examples above, we can conclude:
+By learning from the historical context of existing code reuse methods in
+Swift to the properties of the new blood -- Swift macros, we can conclude
+that:

-- Swift Macro is a form of encapsulation.
-What you were unable to
+- Swift Macro is yet another form of encapsulation.
+What you were unable
-  implement before the introduction of Swift Macro remains
+  to implement before the introduction of Swift Macro remains
   unimplementable.
 - Swift Macro generates codes by understanding the programmer's code at
   the compile time.
 This means that we can also do compile-time checking